pal-lab/pal-lab.github.io/index.md

 ## [](#header-2)Junto

-On a recent hackathon, we built a social habit tracking app called Junto.
+On a hackathon in 2016, we built a social habit tracking app for fun.
 It has since gathered a small but active community of users.
-Get it now for [Android](https://play.google.com/store/apps/details?id=io.pallab.junto) or [iOS](https://itunes.apple.com/us/app/junto-mutual-improvement/id1326121611?mt=8) and implement some healthy habits with some extra motivation and accountability from your friends.
+Get Junto now for [Android](https://play.google.com/store/apps/details?id=io.pallab.junto) or [iOS](https://itunes.apple.com/us/app/junto-mutual-improvement/id1326121611?mt=8) and implement some healthy habits with some extra motivation and accountability from your friends.